 Will my financial aid be affected if hired?
 If you receive financial aid, your aid package MAY be effected by the scholarship awarded as staff remuneration.
 Please check with the Financial Aid Office to determine if accepting a position will change your aid package.

 Can I interview if I am studying away in the spring?
 Candidates, who are studying away from campus during the spring semester may sign up for interview times in December prior to the end of the semester.
 Candidates unable to interview in person will participate in a phone or Skype interview.
-Candidates will sign up on line for an interview time (EST); however the Residence Life staff member conducting the interview will phone or Skype the candidate.
-Specify the contact phone number on the application and send it to your interviewer a contact phone number or Skype account when it becomes available.
+Candidates will sign up on line for an interview time (EST); however the Residence Life staff member conducting the interview will phone or Skype the candidate based on the contact information provided on the application.
+If you are unable to confirm the contact information at the time of application, you will send it to the interviewer when it becomes available.

 What are the GPA and student/honor conduct requirements?
 In order to be eligible, a minimum of a 2.0 GPA and an active student or honor sanction of less than probation during the application, appointment, and employment period are required.
 Student staff whose semester grade point average falls below a 2.0 may not be eligible for appointment or continuance.
 Candidates who do not meet this requirement will be notified of ineligibility.